 You must be between 21 - 65 years of age with a minimum annual income of:

-S$30,000 for salaried, commission-based or self-employed Singapore Citizens and Permanent Residents
+- S$30,000 for salaried or S$40,000 for self-employed or commission-based Singapore Citizens and Permanent Residents

-S$40,000 for foreigners with Employment Pass validity of at least one year
+- S$40,000 for foreigners with Employment Pass validity of at least 6 months

 What are the documents required for submission?

 - Photocopy of National Registration Identity Card (NRIC) (front and back)

 - Latest 3 months' computerised payslips OR latest Notice of Assessment with latest 1 month's computerised payslip1 OR latest six months' Central Provident Fund (CPF) statement2

 - Photocopy of first page of Passport showing identification details